mumoshu/brigade-automation/README.md

 [hello]: https://github.com/atomist/automation-seed-ts/blob/master/src/commands/HelloWorld.ts (HelloWorld Command Handler)

-Feel free to modify the code in the `HelloWorld` command handler, restart your local automation client, and see what happens!
+Feel free to modify the code in the `HelloWorld` command handler, Node.js will automatically reload the client, and see what happens!

 ## Triggering an event handler